Vibrant Peruvian Grilled Chicken Sauce

 Juicy grilled Peruvian chicken with bright, creamy green sauce loaded with herbs and a hit of tanginess for bold, easy dinners.

-Yield: 4 Servings (1 grilled whole chicken plus sauce)
+Serving Amount: 4 Number of Servings (1 grilled whole chicken plus sauce)

 → Marinade & Chicken